Thumbnail

 Introduce collapsible sections to reduce visual clutter.

-However, if components contain required user actions (e.g., age checkbox, T&C acceptance, payment method selection, delivery address selection), collapsing them may hide critical tasks.
+However, if components contain required user actions (e.g., age checkbox, T&C acceptance, payment method selection, delivery address selection), keep it opened because collapsing them may hide critical tasks.

 We must evaluate: